mjkwis/AIxCards/.ai/auth-login-implementation-plan.md

 **Endpoint:** `POST /api/auth/login`

-**Purpose:** Authentication of an existing user in the AIxCards system.
+**Purpose:** Authentication of an existing user in the 10xCards system.
 The endpoint allows logged-in users to gain access to the application by providing an email address and password.
 After successful authentication, the user receives JWT tokens enabling access to protected resources.

 **Functionality:**